 Regularly do strength exercises.
 You can find examples in the Helsana Coach app or on YouTube, for many of which you don't need any additional equipment.
 Make sure that you do the exercises correctly, for example by watching yourself in a mirror, and don't exercise just one side of your body.
 If you need company: arrange a fitness video call with your friends or family members.

-Endurance training at home is tricky, but still possible.
-Use the stairs or a jump rope, or dance around the living room.
-The Helsana Coach app has various options under "Endurance".
+On your break, go for a jog or take the bike out for a spin.
+You can also do endurance training wherever you are indoors.
+Use the stairs or a skipping rope, or dance around the living room.
+The Helsana Coach app has various options for you under “Endurance”.

 When you work in your home office, you go outside less often.
 It’s therefore important to regularly air the rooms.
 Take a break or make a call from the balcony or while standing in front of an open window.

-Going out for meals is impossible.
-What should you remember if you want to stay productive in your home office?
+What you should remember if you want to stay productive when working from home.

 Eat a balanced diet rich in vitamins.
 The Helsana Coach app offers the know-how you need Also read the tips for a balanced diet in our blog article.
 Do you want to know if you're already eating a balanced diet?
 Then do the test.